aws-samples/amazon-chime-sdk-amazon-connect-integration-demo/README.md

 Navigate to `/customer/`

 1. Update the `API_GATEWAY_ENDPOINT`, `CONTACT_FLOW_ID` and `INSTANCE_ID` in `/customer/src/ConnectChatInterfaceConfig.js`
+    1. Update `AWS_REGION` if needed.
+    2. Get the `API_GATEWAY_ENDPOINT` from output tab once you create the `asyncCustomerChatUX` AWS CloudFormation template stack.
-    1. You can get the `CONTACT_FLOW_ID` and `INSTANCE_ID` when you open your `Chime Connect Integration Flow` contact flow in Amazon Connect instance, check the URL in browser.
-The URL will have → instance/{instanceId}/contact-flow/{contactId}
+    3. You can get the `CONTACT_FLOW_ID` and `INSTANCE_ID` when you open your `Chime Connect Integration Flow` contact flow in Amazon Connect instance, check the URL in browser.
+The URL will have → instance/{instanceId}/contact-flow/{contactId}.
-    2. Update `AWS_REGION` if needed.
 2. Check if `amazon-connect-chat-interface.js` file is added to `/customer/public` folder
 3. Open terminal, navigate to `/customer/` directory
     1. Install NPM dependencies: `npm install`